 Materialise supports numerous charitable initiatives around the world.
-Among these many initiatives are the Benin Summer School and SilkRoad China Projects, both of which aim to improve the education levels and employment opportunities for less advantaged children.
+Among these many initiatives is the Benin Summer School project which aims to improve the education levels and employment opportunities for less advantaged young people.

-The Benin project offers children in West Africa with the opportunity to access higher education scholarships and go on to positions that will enable them to contribute to their communities.
-The SilkRoad project aims to address educational inequalities in China, and offers children across the country with the opportunity to learn, first-hand, about 3D printing.
+The Benin project offers teenagers in West Africa with the opportunity to access higher education scholarships and go on to positions that will enable them to contribute to their communities.
+Since 2012, 112 students have participated in the Benin Summer School and in 2018, another 3 students received scholarships, taking the total number of scholarships awarded to date to 21.